-Spongiotic dermatitis is a condition that makes the skin dry, red, itchy, and cracked.
-It usually involves some swelling caused by excess fluid under the skin.
+Spongiotic dermatitis is a condition that makes a person’s skin dry, red, itchy, and cracked.
+Spongiotic dermatitis typically involves some swelling caused by excess fluid under the skin.

 This article will give an overview of spongiotic dermatitis, looking at the symptoms, causes, and treatments of this condition.